The best local moving companies in Connecticut

 Comparing the pros of Connecticut vs. New York

 There’s something exciting about a fresh start.
-Here’s a quick look at how life in New York stacks up against Connecticut.
+Here’s a quick look at how life in New York stacks up against Connecticut:

-Pros of living in Connecticut | Pros of living in New York |
+| Pros of living in Connecticut | Pros of living in New York |

-Natural beauty | Natural beauty |
+| Natural beauty | Natural beauty |

-Bountiful recreational opportunities | Arts |
+| Bountiful recreational opportunities | Arts |

-Diverse lifestyle options | Ample economic opportunity |
+| Diverse lifestyle options | Ample economic opportunity |

-Great outdoor environment | Abundant outdoor recreational opportunities |
+| Great outdoor environment | Abundant outdoor recreational opportunities |

-Amiable small communities | Distinct seasons |
+| Amiable small communities | Distinct seasons |

 Comparing the cons of living in Connecticut vs. New York

-Cons of living in Connecticut | Cons of living in New York |
+| Cons of living in Connecticut | Cons of living in New York |

-High cost of living | High tax burden |
+| High cost of living | High tax burden |

-Tough winter weather | Rough winter weather |
+| Tough winter weather | Rough winter weather |

-Bad traffic | High cost of living |
+| Bad traffic | High cost of living |

-Heavy tax burdens | Poor quality healthcare |
+| Heavy tax burdens | Poor quality healthcare |

-Low job opportunity | Populous |
+| Low job opportunity | Populous |

 Other things to consider for your Connecticut to New York move

-- Parking permits: Some cities require a parking permit for moving trucks, so check your new neighborhood’s rules ahead of time to avoid last-minute hassles.
+- Parking permits: Some cities require a parking permit for moving trucks, so be sure to check your new local rules before moving day to avoid any surprises.

 - State licensing: New York requires moving companies to have a license and obtain a New York Department of Transportation (NYDOT) number.
-A NYDOT license ensures your mover is in compliance with the state's safety, insurance, and operational regulations.
-Make sure your moving company is fully licensed before you book.
+A NYDOT license ensures your mover is in compliance with the state’s safety, insurance, and operational regulations.
+Before you book, double-check that your moving company is properly licensed.

 - State regulator: Easily verify the status of a New York moving license anytime on the official state regulator’s website, here.

-- Change of address: Submit your USPS change of address form at least a week before your move.
-That way, once you’ve locked in your moving date, your mail will start forwarding to New York without a hitch.
+- Change of address: Submit your USPS change of address form at least one week before your move.
+Just set your official move date, and your mail will be forwarded to New York right on time.
 Get started here.

-- Mover's insurance: Federal law requires interstate moving companies to provide you with basic insurance, called "released value protection," free of charge.
+- Mover’s insurance: Federal law requires interstate moving companies to provide you with basic insurance, called “released value protection,” for free.
 Choose Released Value Protection for no-cost, minimal coverage from movers.
-They're responsible for a maximum of 60 cents per pound per article.
+They’re responsible for a maximum of 60 cents per pound per article.
 For comprehensive coverage, discuss alternatives with your moving company or consider a third-party insurance provider.

 Things to do in New York